Button

 The above situation is for the common case where:

-• PIN should be a pin number, like 8 or 0
+• __PIN__ should be a pin number, like 8 or 0, see user_lamp: for an example

-This assumes the common case, where #gpio-cells = <2> in the gpio0 node, and that the GPIO controller’s devicetree binding names those two cells “pin” and “flags” like so:
+This assumes the common case, where is #gpio-cells = <2> in the gpio0: node, and that the GPIO controller’s devicetree binding declares those two cells pin and flags in gpio-cells like so:

 gpio-cells: